-The MA in Anthropology is an advanced degree in socio-cultural anthropology in which students are given a sophisticated introduction to the theoretical underpinnings of the discipline, a block of modules that open up and explore the conceptual and methodological core of the discipline, and a series of specialized modules that show the range of socio-cultural anthropology today.
+The MA in Anthropology is an advanced degree in socio-cultural anthropology in which students are given a sophisticated introduction to the theoretical underpinnings of the discipline, a block of modules that open up and explore the conceptual and methodological core of the discipline, and a series of specialised modules that show the range of socio-cultural anthropology today.
 Students are also required to write a thesis.
 The MA in Anthropology is primarily a scholarly degree that aims to equip students for later doctoral research or for work in roles that demand academic social-scientific knowledge or the particular skills of trained ethnographic researchers.

-A degree (2.2 or higher) in Anthropology or cognate discipline, or a recognised international equivalent.
+A degree (2.2 or higher) in anthropology or cognate discipline, or a recognised international equivalent.

 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.

 Maynooth Universitys TOEFL code is 8850